jlong/sass-convert.vim/README.md

 # sass-convert.vim

-A simple plugin that adds two commands to Vim to make it easy to convert between the two different Sass syntaxes:
+A simple plugin that adds a few commands to Vim to make it easy to convert between the different Sass syntaxes:

 * `SassToScss` converts from the old indented syntax to SCSS.
 * `ScssToSass` converts from the newer SCSS syntax to the indented syntax.
+* `CssToScss` converts from CSS to the newer SCSS syntax.
+* `CssToSass` converts from CSS to the old indented Sass syntax.

 Simply select the Sass that you would like to convert and type the appropriate command.
 For example:

     :SassToScss

+## Requirements

+The Sass gem must be installed:

+    gem install sass

 ## License